Content overview

 An internal audit is necessary for compliance regardless of whether or not an organisation is looking to be certified.
 However, an external audit is required for certification.
 Organisations must hire third-party Certification Bodies (CB) with competent auditing resources to perform external audits in accordance with ISO 27001 standards.

-Let’s take a look at how both internal and external audits are conducted:
+Let’s take a look at how both internal and external audits are conducted.

-1. ISO 27001 internal audit
+ISO 27001 internal audit

-An ISO 27001 internal audit is a detailed review of your organization's ISMS to ensure that it fulfils the certification criteria.
+An ISO 27001 internal audit is a detailed review of your organisation's ISMS to ensure that it fulfils the certification criteria.
 In contrast to a certification review, this audit is carried out by your own employees, and the results will be used to steer the development of your ISMS.

 It is important to note that audits can be performed by a hired provider if the organisation lacks in-house auditors who are both skilled and objective.
-"2nd party audits" are commonly used since the supplier functions as an "inside resource" for the customer.
+"2nd party audits" are commonly used, since the supplier functions as an "inside resource" for the customer.

 What are the steps in an internal ISO 27001 audit?